Low lying zeros of Rankin-Selberg $L$-functions: The explicit formula

 \section{The explicit formula}

-In this section we develop the explicit formula for Rankin-Selberg $L$-functions to relate the 1-level densities to Bessel-Kloosterman sums.
+In this section we develop the explicit formula for Rankin-Selberg $L$-functions to relate the 1-level densities to sums over Fourier coefficients.
 Many of our results about Rankin-Selberg $L$-functions come from \cite{li1979series} and Section 4 of \cite{kowalski2002rankin}.